 Dee Cooper

-Dee is a Clinical Psychologist with over 35 years experience, having worked in a range of different settings both in the public sector as well as private practice.
+Dee is a Clinical Psychologist with over 38 years experience, having worked in a range of different settings both in the public sector as well as private practice.
 She has a specific interest in working with adults with PTSD, anxiety, depression.
 A specific area of focus for Dee has been working with ex-service personnel as well as first responders.
 Dee has a preference for using EMDR as the main therapy modality.
 She is an accredited EMDR Consultant as well as an accredited EMDR trainer.
 Dee is an AHPRA approved supervisor and is passionate about mentoring psychologists and mental health professionals to grow and develop their skills.
-Dee currently consults at Synapse Psychology Monday to Friday and due to her training and consultancy commitments has limited capacity for new referrals.
+Dee currently consults at Synapse Psychology Tuesdays to Fridays and due to her training and consultancy commitments has limited capacity for new referrals.
 In her spare time, Dee enjoys bush walking, gardening and painting.

 EDUCATIONAL AND DEVELOPMENTAL PSYCHOLOGIST